QCadjunct/oreilly-2025-06June-python/oreilly_2025_06june_python.egg-info/docs/notebooks/🏗️ Architecture Overview - DuckDB AdventureWorks Marimo Notebook - Complete Code Analysis.md

 # 🏗️ Architecture Overview - DuckDB AdventureWorks2019 Marimo Notebook - Complete Code Analysis

-> Through pairs programming, Claude.ai and integrated all the working code from your DuckDb_AdventureWorks2019.py notebook into the comprehensive analysis document.
+> Through pairs programming, Claude.ai and I integrated all the working code from my DuckDb_AdventureWorks2019.py notebook into the comprehensive analysis document.

-Now you have:
+## **Now you have:**

-## 🎯 What's Included
+### 🎯 What's Included

 Complete Code Integration: